 In 1973, after several years of lobbying, Morris helped win the right for Scotland to be recognised as an individual country at the European Championships.
 That year at the championships held in Valencia, Spain, Scotland became European Team Kumite Champions at their first attempt.
 They defeated France in the final.

 Morris qualified as a WUKO world referee in 1975.
 The following year he was appointed a member of the European Karate Union (EKU) Referee committee.
 In 1977 he was appointed a member of the WUKO Referee Council.
 By 1984 he had become the Chairman of the EKF Referee Committee, a position he held until 2015.
 In 1986 he became the Chairman of the WKF Referee Committee until his retirement in 2010.

 In March 1976 Morris graded to 5th Dan by Tani and Kimura.
 He continued to have an influence on the success of the Kobe-Osaka Club members.
-In 1978 club member David Coulter won the European Lightweight tittle in Geneva, Switzerland.
+In 1978 club member David Coulter won the European Lightweight title in Geneva, Switzerland.
 That same year the Kobe-Osaka club dominated the 10th Scottish Championships.
 In the team kumite event teams from the club finished first and second.
 In the individual event team members finished in the top three positions.

 In 1978 Morris saw twenty members of the Kobe-Osaka Club promoted to black belt.
 This included his 15-year old son Steven.
 Steven Morris became the youngest black belt in the club.

 Morris wrote his first book in 1979, “Shukokai Karate Kata“.